Morlabs/Contributions/README.md

 #### A) Single Task Contributions

-To submit a contribution, include the following details:
+To submit a Single Task Contribution, use the [Single Task Proof of Submission Table] (https://github.com/Morlabs/Contributions/blob/main/single_tasks.md).

-- **Contribution Type:** Single or recurring task.
+You will be asked to submit the following:

 - **Ethereum/Wallet Address:** For reward reception.
 Include multisig if applicable.
 - **Relevant Links:** Any pertinent issues, tasks, or your contribution link.
 - **Expected Value:** In USD.
 For recurring tasks, indicate monthly value.